ctford/cooking-with-clojure/README.md

     (defn takes [dish minutes]
       (-> dish (update-in [:time] #(+ % minutes))))

-    (takes {:time 1, :flour 150} 5)
+    (takes {:time 1, :butterbeans 150} 5)
-      ;=> {:time 6, :flour 150}
+      ;=> {:time 6, :butterbeans 150}

 There's no need to overwrite the original state of the dish.
 Instead of having objects with identity that morph and mutate over time, functions take the original state and produce a new state.
-In the example above, `takes` took a dish that had one minute of elapsed time and 150 grams of flour, and produced a new state that had six minutes of elapsed time and 150 grams of flour.
+In the example above, `takes` took a dish that had one minute of elapsed time and 150 grams of butterbeans, and produced a new state that had six minutes of elapsed time and 150 grams of butterbeans.

 We can use the `takes` function to build others.
 Here is a function that mixes in an ingredient into a dish.
 As before, the original dish is not changed; we just create a new state